michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   routing path including Bob until Alice has sent Bob some money.
-This creates a bootstrapping problem: if Alice wants to receive payments via LN, she has to get people to open new channels to her node---which requires paying possibly-high onchain fees and waiting for onchain confirmation that can take hours.
+This creates a bootstrapping problem: if Alice wants to receive payments via LN, she has to get people to open new channels to her node---which requires them paying possibly-high onchain fees and waiting for onchain confirmation that can take hours.

     A proposed solution to this problem is to allow dual-funded